-At UChicago, he teaches the MA Proseminar in Latin American Studies as a multi-disciplinary seminar with guest lectures by faculty affiliates of the Center for Latin American Studies.
-In addition, he teaches three courses related to his interests.
+At UChicago, she teaches the MA Proseminar in Latin American Studies as a multi-disciplinary seminar with guest lectures by faculty affiliates of the Center for Latin American Studies.
+In addition, she will offer three courses related to her interests.

 McManus is an historian of global empire with a particular focus on Latin America and Iberian Asia.
-He received his PhD in history from Harvard in 2016.
+He received his PhD in history from Harvard University in 2016.
 His first book project “Empire of Eloquence: Humanism and Iberian Global Expansion” argues that the classical rhetorical tradition was a key technology of empire and evangelization in the early modern Americas and Asia that can be only understood fully from a global perspective.
-This project relies on archival work undertaken in 13 countries in Latin America, Europe and Asia.
-He has published widely on the cultural history of Latin America, ethnohistory and the classical tradition.
-At Chicago, he will be teaching courses on Mexico in global context.
+This project relies on archival work undertaken in 13 countries in Latin America, Europe, and Asia.
+He has published widely on the cultural history of Latin America, ethnohistory, and the classical tradition.
+At Chicago, he teaches courses on Mexico in global context.

-Danielle Roper, Provost's Postdoctoral Scholar (2016–2018), Department of Romance Languages and Literatures
+Danielle Roper, Provost's Postdoctoral Scholar (2016–2018), Department of Romance Languages & Literatures

 Fidel Tavárez, Provost's Postdoctoral Scholar (2016–2018), Department of History